André Sordet: Reconnaissance into Belgium

 In 1914, Sordet commanded the I Cavalry Corps.
 General Joseph Joffre, the French Commander-in-Chief, believed that the main German thrust would be towards Verdun, but when Germany demanded passage of her troops through Belgium, he sent Sordet's corps into the Belgian Ardennes region to reconnoitre in force on 5 August.

 The Germans attacked the outermost Liège forts on 5 August.
-Three cavalry divisions under Sordet were to enter south-eastern Belgium on 6 August to reconnoitre the area east of the Meuse (President Poincare and War Minister Messimy had wanted to send five corps, but this suggestion did not meet with Joffre's approval).
+Three cavalry divisions under Sordet were to enter south-eastern Belgium on 6 August to reconnoitre the area east of the Meuse (President Poincaré and War Minister Messimy had wanted to send five corps, but this suggestion did not meet with Joffre's approval).
 Between 5 and 8 August Sordet's corps searched the country east of the Meuse as far as Liège, covering 180 km in the last three days.
 They got within 9 miles of Liège, and also checked as far west as Charleroi, only to find no evidence yet of the Germans crossing the Meuse in order to march west through Belgium.
 Far from the opening weeks of war being marked by a "clash of cavalry" as predicted by prewar theorists, Sordet's three divisions failed to find any German troops until 8 August, when they encountered a security screen of German cavalry and machine-gun fire from Jägers around the northern group of armies near Liège and Namur and were unable to assess the size of the German force.

 The reconnaissance had been, in historian Ian Senior's view, too early as half a million German infantry were still backing up the roads from Germany.
 After an exhausting march in August heat with little water, Sordet's men were back roughly where they had started by 10 August.
 After a rest on 10 August Sordet's forces were in constant movement between 11 and 18 August.
 The Germans crossed the Meuse on 15 August, the first sign that they were coming further west than Joffre had anticipated.
 Sordet had been on the eastern side of the river.
 He made a brief attempt to attack the Germans from the south, but then crossed to the west bank at Givet and moved to a position northwest of Dinant.